The asymmetry of Thurston's earthquake flow: Introduction

 \subsection{Acknowledgements.}

 The first author is very grateful to Steve Kerckhoff for his invaluable advice, patience, and encouragement.
-The authors are grateful to Amie Wilkinson for an enlightening conversation on previous work in smooth dynamics, and Aaron Calderon and Barak Weiss for helpful conversations regarding the appendix.
+The authors are grateful to Giovanni Forni, Krzysztof Fr\k{a}czek, Corinna Ulcigrai, and Amie Wilkinson for enlightening conversations on previous work in dynamics, and Aaron Calderon and Barak Weiss for helpful conversations regarding the appendix.
 This work was finished while the first author was a member of the Institute for Advanced Study (IAS).
 The first author is very grateful to the IAS for its hospitality.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1926686.
 During the preparation of this paper the second author was partially supported by NSF Grant DMS 1856155 and a Sloan Research Fellowship.